KGB Museum Riga: The Corner House & its dark history

 KGB Museum in Riga: A brief history of the Corner House

 Originally built in 1912, the Corner House at Brivibas Iela 61 initially housed apartments, shops, and a music school.
 However, after the end of the Latvian War of Independence in 1920, the new government used the building to host state offices and other government organizations.
-It was in 1940, when the Soviet Union occupied Latvia, that the building became, for the first time, the KGB Headquarters.
+It was in 1940, when the Soviet Union occupied Latvia, that the building became, for the first time, the headquarters of the KGB.

 However, the first period of the KGB in Riga was short-lived.
 It lasted more or less one year, and at the peak of the repression, they deported more than 15,000 people overnight to Siberia on June 13, 1941.
 A few days later, the Nazis occupied Riga (July 1, 1941), and soon the Corner House had new residents: the puppet government the Nazis appointed.

-The KGB returned to Riga in 1944 when the Soviets reoccupied Latvia.
-And the KGB operations didn’t stop before 1991, when the Russians left Riga.
+The KGB returned to Riga in 1944, when the Soviet Union reoccupied Latvia.
+And the KGB operations didn’t cease until 1991, when the Russians withdrew from Riga.

 Latvia’s Independence